Transflux24/SWG-Mods-n-Patches/README.md

 # SWG-Mods-n-Patches
-Repo for patches and mini mods by myself for Star Wars Genesis Modlist
+Repo for patches and mini mods by myself for Star Wars Genesis Modlist.
+All credit goes to the original Modders and DeiryVengy for actually putting in work to make the mods, I simply patched them or make small tweaks.

 For right now, to download the patches use the green <> Code button to download raw.
 I will reformat this to work by downloading releases soon, but for now this will do.